decidim-ice/decidim-module-decidim_awesome/README.md

 #### 1. Image support for the Quill editor

 Modifies the WYSIWYG editor in Decidim by adding the possibility to insert images.
 When uploading images, Drag & Drop is supported.
-Images will be uploaded to the server and inserted as external resources (it doesn't use base64 inline encoding).
+Images will be uploaded to the server and inserted as external resources (it doesn't use base64 in-line encoding).

 This feature allows you use images in newsletters as well.